Placi-Paul/UiPathMigrationHelper-Console/README.md

 # UiPathMigrationHelper-Console
-CLI project aimed to help with the migration task
+CLI project aimed to help with the migration between project types (Legacy to Windows, Cross-Platform to Windows etc.)

 # Commands
 Commands: